sharetribe/flex-docs/src/docs/tutorial-branding/modify-landing-page/index.md

 published: true
 ---

-The default landing page for the Saunatime template shows generic instructions and images for building a successful landing page.
+The default landing page for the Biketribe template shows generic instructions and images for building a successful landing page.
 In this tutorial, you will learn to modify the **hosted assets** on your landing page.